FeatureBaseDB/featurebase/cmd/pilosa-fsck/release-pilosa-fsck/DESIGN.md

 The second factor motivating the creation of pilosa-fsck was the discovery of a bug in the Key-translation process.
-Unfortunately this was a hard to reproduce bug, since it happened only on the customer's premises.
+Unfortunately this was a hard to reproduce bug.
+It happened only on the customer's premises.
 It happened only after running the system for a long time, with a large amount of data, and with various eccentric node failures and recoveries.